It can be very frustrating when prospects don’t call back!

 Here are a few of the strategies we use which work.

-We email the decision maker a content rich, compelling email on a Sunday night.
+We email the decision maker a content rich, compelling (short) email on a Sunday night.
 Our email becomes one of the first, if not the first, read on Monday morning.
-We provide date and time options in the email and let the decision maker know we’ll be calling his/her assistant on Monday at 9:00am to confirm which option works best for the initial meeting.
+We provide date and time options in the email and let the decision maker know we’ll be calling their assistant on Monday at 9:00am to confirm which option works best for the initial meeting.
 When we call on Monday morning the assistant is already waiting to confirm an appointment.

 Does the message you are using now accomplish this for you?
-Of course you must also be prepared to answer the objections that will inevitably come your way.
+Of course, you must also be prepared to answer the objections that will inevitably come your way.
 How much time have you spent pre-thinking answers that will get you past the objections you face?
 Don’t forget to couple your objection response with a request for a next step.

 How often do you do this?
 What are you planning to do to develop new business right now?